Home / Treatment / Cocaine Addiction Treatment

 • Feeling the need to use cocaine to function normally

-• Using more cocaine than intended or using it for more extended periods of time than intended
+• Using more cocaine than intended or using it for a more extended time than intended

 • Experiencing withdrawal symptoms when stopping the use of cocaine